 However, certain times of the year are INCREDIBLY busy in Bali.
 Expect crowds if you choose to visit in July-August or December-January.
 The school holidays in many countries bring huge numbers of tourists to Bali at these times.

 Typically, the months of May-June and September tend to offer good weather and lower tourist numbers.
 The ‘shoulder’ months of March-April and October are also a good bet for family travel.
-You may experience some rai,n but you’re also likely to still get a lot of sun.
-But with much lower visitor numbers.
+You may experience some rain, but you’re also likely to still get a lot of sun and fewer crowds, which works really well for visiting Ubud with kids.

 Safety Tips for a Family Visit to Ubud